Nets lose Harden but beat Rockets, move into first in East

-NEW YORK (AP)Admittedly down in the doldrums, the Brooklyn Nets were behind by 18 points in less than five minutes.

-By the end of the night, they were on top of the Eastern Conference.

-Kyrie Irving had 31 points and a season-high 12 assists, and the Nets overcame the loss of James Harden to beat the Houston Rockets 120-108 on Wednesday night and move into first place in the East.
+NEW YORK (AP) — Kyrie Irving had 31 points and a season-high 12 assists, and the Brooklyn Nets overcame the loss of James Harden to beat the Houston Rockets 120-108 on Wednesday night and move into first place in the Eastern Conference.

 Harden sat out the fourth quarter against his former team with right hamstring tightness, finishing with 17 points, eight rebounds and six assists.

-The Nets put together the pivotal run without him, scoring 12 straight midway through the final period to turn a six-point deficit into a 107-101 lead.
+The Nets put together the pivotal run without him, scoring 12 straight midway through the final period to turn a six-point deficit into a 107-101 lead, winning a game they trailed by 18 after less than five minutes.

-Coach Steve Nash said the Nets will see how Harden feels Thursday before their game against Charlotte, but was confident the All-Star guard didn’t have a long-term injury.
-Brooklyn has been without Kevin Durant since mid-February because of his own hamstring strain.

-”Any time someone goes down it’s very concerning,” Irving said. ”Any time someone doesn’t play we definitely have to have that mentality that we’re still going to play at a very high level.”

 Joe Harris added 28 points for the Nets, who didn’t even lead until the last half-minute of the third quarter, but emerged with their 19th win in 22 games, improving to 26-9 since acquiring Harden from Houston on Jan.
 14.